A nonconservative kinetic framework for a closed-market society subject to shock events: Introduction

-The classical kinetic approach regards the evolution of conservative systems, i.e. systems subjected to neither external actions nor non-conservative (proliferative/destructive) binary interactions where the total amount of particles/agents is conserved.
-Nevertheless, not considering these aspects would be too restrictive to gain a realistic depiction of the phenomenon's evolution.
-Recently, some papers were developed in this direction.
-Among others, in \cite{carbonaro2023nonconservative} the external action is modeled by introducing a suitable external force field; thus, the evolution is analyzed with respect to the specific choice of the external force field.
-Whereas in \cite{menale2023kinetic}, authors discuss the analytical properties of a kinetic system with time-dependent non-conservative parameters, i.e. birth/death events.
-In both papers, the application of models regards ecological systems, by using a predator-prey approach.
+The classical kinetic approach regards the evolution of conservative systems, i.e. systems {that are not} subjected {to} external actions {or} nonconservative (proliferative/destructive) binary interactions where the total amount of particles {or} agents is conserved. {However, excluding} these aspects would be too restrictive to {provide a} realistic {representation} of the evolution of some phenomena.
+Recently, some {works have been} developed in this direction.
+Among others, in \cite{carbonaro2023nonconservative}, the external action is modeled by introducing a suitable external force field. {Th}us, the evolution is analyzed with respect to the specific choice of the external force field. {In} \cite{menale2023kinetic}, {the} authors discuss the analytical properties of a kinetic system with time-dependent nonconservative parameters, i.e. birth {and} death events. {Bo}th papers {apply these} models {to} ecological systems, {usi}ng a predator-prey approach.